 Writing Tip: In order to save precious characters and typing time, there is a rich language of text abbreviations used in Text Messaging, Twitter, SMS and Chat.

-It is quite a long list that probably includes every Text Abbreviation & Internet Acronym ever invented.
+It is quite a long list that probably does not include every Text Abbreviation & Internet Acronym ever invented — but the most popular.
 Even if you restrain yourself from memorizing and using them all, you might find it handy to know a place where you can look up and thus decipher what someone is writing.